devwaseem/FacePass/README.md

 ### Designed by [Haze Corp](Hazecorp.co)

-The Facial recognition system is made with OpenCV python library
+The Facial recognition system made with OpenCV python library